 The Old Mill District believes strong in giving back to the this amazing area we call home.

-Since 2000, the Old Mill District and the Les Schwab Amphitheater have provided support to more than 100 local and regional non-profits through donations, fundraisers, in-kind trades and volunteer hours.
+Since 2000, the Old Mill District and the Hayden Homes Amphitheater have provided support to more than 100 local and regional non-profits through donations, fundraisers, in-kind trades and volunteer hours.

 The Old Mill District is full of several great examples of individual retailers launching philanthropic campaigns.

 Pastini’s Pasta-thon program partners with schools and non-profit organizations to raise funds.
 In previous years, Pastini has donated more than $30,000 from its Pasta-thons.
 They produce posters, flyers, and website suitable images to encourage people to visit Pastini during Pasta-thon days.
 For everyone that visits the Pastini location and mentions the school or organization, Pastini donates 50 percent of the net proceeds of the table’s check which equates to 20 percent of the dollars spent.

 Anthony’s Feast at the Old Mill District has benefited the Central Oregon Community College culinary program for the past 14 years.
 The entire restaurant is closed to the public and both servers and the kitchen teams donate their time, while chefs and executive team members are brought in to help coordinate this wonderful evening.
 This annual event has now raised more than $270,000 for the Cascade Culinary Institute.

 J.Jill’s annual “Open Your Closet and Open Your Heart” event takes in gently used clothing and donated it to women in need in the local community.

 REI spends more than 1,000 volunteer hours a year in the community.
 For example, they recently helped to secure grants and labor to construct a new Nordic ski shelter.

 The Gap provides support for “The Loft”, a non-profit dedicated to helping homeless teens.